5 Best Debt Settlement Companies

 New Era Debt Solutions is a California-based debt settlement company founded in 1999.
 While you’ll need to have at least $10,000 in eligible unsecured debt to enroll in its program, the company does have high customer ratings.

 New Era claims to help customers save 57% of their debts on average.
-However, its services are not available in all states.
+However, services are not available in all states.

 Pros